 Culturally Responsive Teaching: A Guide for Urban Educators

-This collection is designed to help teachers build their practice in terms of culturally responsive teaching and global competence.
-The resources in this collection can be used to lead a professional learning series on this instructional framework and/or the instructional try-its can be used to embed culturally responsive teaching into practice.
-As suggested in the Powerpoint template, a series on this topic could consist of six 35-minute sessions that occur on a weekly basis.
-Included are five instructional try-its that teachers can use to expand the number of weeks dedicated to this learning series and/or implement in their classrooms as part of their action plan.
+This collection is designed to help teachers build their practice in the areas of culturally responsive teaching (CRT) and global competence.
+The resources in this collection can be used to lead a professional learning series on culturally responsive teaching as an instructional framework and the Instructional Try-its can be used as an entry point for teachers seeking to embed CRT into their practice.
+As suggested in the Powerpoint provided, a series on this topic could consist of six 35-60 minute sessions that occur on a weekly or bi-weekly basis.
+Another approach for using this collection is to use the five Instructional Try-its to expand the number of weeks dedicated to this professional learning series.

 Note for users: To find detailed information on applicability and use of each thinking routine included in the collection, be sure to click on the tab marked with a paperclip.